Castux/SnakeEyes/docs.md

 ### d(outcomes [, probabilities])

 Returns a `Die` object with given `outcomes`, and given relative `probabilities` (defaults to equiprobable).
-Outcomes can be numbers, string, booleans or other `Die` objects.
+Outcomes can be numbers, string, booleans, arrays of numbers, or other `Die` objects.
 Different types of outcomes cannot be mixed in a single `Die`.

 ### dN